 Tomorrow, LevelTen Energy will be celebrating.
 Every day, we pour our time and effort into making it faster, easier, and more cost-effective for corporations to purchase renewable energy, and tomorrow we'll see the fruits of our labor.
 At 2:00 p.m.
 ET, BayWa r.e. will be hosting a virtual ribbon cutting ceremony for its Fern Solar project, which was made possible by the deals LevelTen facilitated for Starbucks and the Corporate Renewable Energy Aggregation Group, which comprises Bloomberg, Cox Enterprises, Gap Inc., Salesforce and Workday.
-During the virtual ceremony, LevelTen's Vice President of Developer Relations, Rob Collier, will share insight on how the deals came together.
+During the virtual ceremony, LevelTen's Vice President of Developer Services, Rob Collier, will share insight on how the deals came together.
 If you'd like to attend, you can register here.

 The project is proof that when corporations work together to meet their sustainability goals, everyone wins.
 By pooling their demand, the Aggregation Group was able to act like a single large buyer, opening up opportunities to each company that wouldn't have been available had they done it alone.
 Aggregating not only gave them more choice in regards to which project they could procure from, it also enabled them to secure an economical power purchase agreement that would typically only be offered to larger buyers.
 The five companies procured a total of 42.5 megawatts of solar power and became the anchor tenant on the project, enabling BayWa r.e. to accelerate development.